 Should you prefer more accurate sRGB colors for SDR content, there is a provided emulation mode that restricts the monitor’s native ~135% sRGB gamut to ~100%.

-In this mode, you can adjust the screen brightness, but color channel settings are locked.
-Luckily, factory-calibration is excellent!
+In this mode, you can adjust the screen brightness, but the color channel settings are locked.
+Luckily, factory calibration is excellent!

 Further, the monitor has 178° wide viewing angles, meaning that the image quality will remain consistent regardless of the angle you’re looking at the screen.